gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 ##### Missing variants

 If a dependency is requested that declares no variants, dependency resolution will fail.

-The new message makes this clear:
+A new error message makes this clear:

 ```
 > No matching variant of project :producer was found.
 The consumer was configured to find attribute 'color' with value 'green' but: